Auction-Based Regulation for Artificial Intelligence: Related Works

-\paragraph{Regulation Frameworks for Artificial Intelligence.} A handful of work focuses on regulation frameworks for AI \citep{de2021artificial, jagadeesan2024safety, rodriguez2022collusion, yaghini2024regulation}.
-First, \citet{de2021artificial} details the need for AI regulation and surveys existing proposals.
-The proposals are ethical frameworks detailing specific ethical decisions to make and dilemmas to address.
-These proposals lack a mathematical framework to incentivize provably safer models. \citet{rodriguez2022collusion} utilize AI models to detect collusive auctions.
-This work is related to our own but in reverse: AI is applied to regulate auctions and ensure that they are not collusive.
-In contrast, our work aims to use auctions to regulate AI deployment. \citet{jagadeesan2024safety} focuses on reducing barriers to entry for smaller companies who are competing against larger and more established incumbent companies.
-A multi-objective high-dimensional regression framework is proposed to capture \enquote{reputational damage} for companies who deploy unsafe AI models.
-This work allows varying levels of safety constraints, where newer companies face less severe constraints in order to spur their entry into the market, which is unrealistic in many settings and only considers simple linear-regression models.
 The closest related work to ours, \citet{yaghini2024regulation}, proposes a regulation game for ensuring privacy and fairness that is formulated as a Stackelberg game.
 This game is a multi-agent optimization problem that is also multi-objective (for fairness and privacy).
 An equilibrium-search algorithm is presented to ensure that agents remain on the Pareto frontier of their objectives (although this frontier is estimated algorithmically).
 Notably, \citet{yaghini2024regulation} considers only one model builder (agent) and multiple regulators that provide updates to the agent's strategy.
-We consider a more realistic setup, where there are multiple agents and a single regulator whose goal is to incentivize safer model deployment.
-We do not believe that it is the regulator's job to collaborate with agents to optimize their strategy.
-Furthermore, our mechanism is simple and efficient; we do not require Pareto frontier estimation or multiple rounds of optimization.
+Here, a more realistic setup is considered, where there are multiple agents and a single regulator whose goal is to incentivize compliant model deployment.
+It falls out of the scope of a regulator's job to collaborate with agents to optimize their strategy.
+Furthermore, the mechanism proposed here is simple and efficient.
+No Pareto frontier estimation or multiple rounds of optimization are required.